 Purpose

-The flat attachment is denser and harder than the ball attachment, making it more effective.
+The flat head massage gun is denser and harder than the ball attachment, making it more effective.
 It’s versatile for most body parts and excels at addressing stubborn knots in large muscle groups such as the pecs, glutes, and back.
 We’ve enjoyed using it, especially on the glutes, hamstrings, calves, and back muscles.

 Build

-It’s mostly hard plastic, although we have seen silicon and aluminum options (like the one that came with Achedaway Pro).
+It’s mostly made of hard plastic, although we have seen silicone and aluminum options (like the one that came with Bob and Brad X6 Pro).

 What to know